Multicolour/Multicolour.github.io/_docs/0.6.3/uploads.md

 module.exports = Multicolour_Disk_Storage
 {% endhighlight %}

-To use your newly created plugin, edit your `app.js` to include it, E.G
+To use your newly created plugin, edit your `app.js` or `package.json` to include it, E.G

 {% highlight js %}
 require("multicolour")